aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

         * A **set mapping parameter** is an element parameter that contains the data to handle the "tags" functionality of a compound set.

     Compound data
-        A **compound data identifier** is a parameter, variable or constraint, such that at least one index in the index domain of that identifier is a compound index.
+        A **compound data identifier** is a parameter, variable, or constraint with at least one compound index in its index domain.
-        As a shorthand, **compound data** is the data of a compound data identifier.
+        Thus, **compound data** is the data of a compound data identifier.

     Screen definition
         A **screen definition** is a serialized representation of a screen.